Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 Konstal N Tram – How it works

-Wrocławska Komunikacja (Wrocław Communications) have a detailed web page explaining exactly how the Konstal N tram works.
+Wrocławska Komunikacja (Wrocław Communications) has a detailed webpage explaining exactly how the Konstal N tram works.

 Interestingly, their page indicates that they have previously modified the driver’s cab to include a door to isolate the driver from passengers.

-You can find out more in Polish and in English using a Google machine translation.
+You can find out more in Polish and English using Google Translate.

 Watch videos of the Konstal N vintage tram cars working tram route 38 in Bytom